tleunen/babel-plugin-module-resolver/README.md

 ## ESLint plugin

-If you're using ESLint, you should use the [eslint-plugin-import][eslint-plugin-import], and this [eslint-import-resolver-babel-module-resolver][eslint-import-resolver-babel-module-resolver] in order to remove falsy unresolved modules.
+If you're using ESLint, you should use the [eslint-plugin-import][eslint-plugin-import], and this [eslint-import-resolver-babel-module][eslint-import-resolver-babel-module] in order to remove falsy unresolved modules.

 ## Editors autocompletion